 On the surface, both contracts ask the same question: Will the Fed cut rates in 2025?

-Imagine the Fed skips its scheduled December meeting but then calls an emergency session on December 20, 2025.
+Imagine the Fed calls an emergency session on November 29, 2025.
 A cut there would trigger YES on the calendar-based contract (ends Dec 31) but NO on the meeting-based one.
-Suddenly your “risk-free” spread is exposed to a very real difference in settlement.
+Suddenly your "risk-free" spread is exposed to a very real difference in settlement.

 Step 2: Counting the Invisible Costs

-Even if the contracts align perfectly, the math can still betray you.
-That 5¢ spread shrinks once you account for fees, bid-ask spreads, and the friction of moving money between venues.
+Even if the contracts are the same, that 5¢ spread shrinks once you account for fees, bid-ask spreads, and the friction of moving money between venues.
 What looks like five points on the screen might net out to two—or worse, zero—once the dust settles.

 Step 3: The Fill Problem